stockmind/gpd-pocket-ubuntu-respin/README.md

  - ✔ **Internal Mic and Headphones Mic working** (Hans de Goede and Bard Liao great work!
 Kernel 4.15-rc5 or higher required)
  - ✔ **Touchscreen working after sleep/wake**
  - ✔ Hibernation ( This seems to work on latest kernels, [check this issue for more informations](https://github.com/stockmind/gpd-pocket-ubuntu-respin/issues/93), Thanks samyongsj and geek78 for feedback and infos! )
+ - ✔ **USB-C as video output (5.0.0-rc7+ kernel from Hans repository [check this issue for more informations](https://github.com/stockmind/gpd-pocket-ubuntu-respin/issues/98#issuecomment-467014805) )**

 ### What Doesn't Work at the Moment

  - Audio on hdmi ( Need feedback, an alsa-lib >=1.1.5 version may be required to get it working )
- - USB-C as video output
  - HDMI plugged before boot may cause issues (No video output on internal and external monitor, flickering, etc...)
  - GDM rotation on re-login or after sleep (Use another display manager like LightDM or SDDM until this gets fixed)